-Garum was a fish sauce, made first by the Greeks and then by the Romans.
+Garum was a fermented fish sauce in classical times.
+It was made first by the Greeks and then by the Romans.

 The Greeks had made a fish sauce they called “garos”, which was also a Greek word for a type of fish.
 When Greek slaves became cooks for Romans, they made it for the Romans.
 The Romans loved the sauce, took it over and made it their own, the way pizza became an American dish, and they used it far more than the Greeks had.

 Garum was a very basic product that everyone used, as we use ketchup or Worcestershire sauce today.
 It would add saltiness to a meal, and complement and bring out other flavours in a dish.
 Romans loved all food to have combined tastes of sour, sweet and salty, and the garum helped in this balance.
 The Romans even mixed wine in with it to drink it.

 The Greeks today still make something they call “garos”, which is a relish made from mackerel livers.

 Pliny the Elder has let us know that he hated garum.